moostafa1/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 6-puts2.c --> function that prints every other character of a string, starting with the first character, followed by a new line

+7-puts_half.c --> function that prints half of a string, followed by a new line

+8-print_array.c --> function that prints n elements of an array of integers, followed by a new line